What happens if a diabetic doesn't eat any sugar?

 I was wondering, or what happens if they don't inject?
 I hear a person can go into a coma, but is that true with all diabetics?

-Posted 3 years ago in Diabetes by FlicHead
+Posted 3 years ago in Other by FlicHead

 I assume that you mean anything that becomes glucose in the bloodstream? ( pasta, bread, candy etc) in that case, thier bodies will still produce insulin with or without injecting (albeit slowly without) and eventually their bodies will shut down. (all humans need sugar to function) however, a type 1 diabetic that eats normally but doesn't inject will have an excess of sugar in their blood leading to a diabetic shock.

 It depends.
 If they have type 1 diabetes even if they don't eat actuall sugar they still need insulin injections because many foods such as potatoes break down into sugar.
 They do not produce insulin at all and can get diabetic ketoacidosis if they don't have access to insulin.
 If they have type 2 they may not need insulin at all.
 Type 2 occurs when the pancreas no longer secretes enough insulin.
 Many times this can be managed with diet and oral medication.